tanhuy998/context-js/README.md

 ## Dependency Injection

-This package provides Dependency Injection by using an ioc container to help Javascript user on wiring dependencies between components.
+This package provides Dependency Injection by using an ioc container to help Javascript users on wiring dependencies between components.
 Dependency Injection in this package just support two types of injection is Constructor Injection and Property Injection.
-Borrowing the concept Dependency Injection of ASP.NET, Components has it's own lifecycle depends on which type of binding.
+Borrowing the concept Dependency Injection of ASP.NET and Larvel's Service Container, Components has it's own lifecycle depends on which type that a particular component is bound.

-### Binding components
+## Binding components

 Binding components is the way implementing the Dependency Inversion.
 Binding means telling the Ioc Container which component (concrete) should be injected as abstraction (base classes or interfaces).

+There are three types of binding components (also called as component's lifecycle)

- - Sington: The Ioc Container just resolve the component once and then reuse it over the application.
+ - Sington: The Ioc Container just resolve the component once and then reuse it over the Node global module.
   - Scope: Like Singleton.
 But the component is resolved when a httpContext arrive.
-This component will be reuse on context of a .
+The component will be reuse if the context need it has controller state.
-  - Transient: Each time we need a component, the ioc container will resolve a new intance.
+  - Transient: Each time we need a component, the ioc container will build a new intance.

 ```js
 const {ApplicationContext} = require('express-controller-js');